cmucho14/MorseCODE/README.md

 '---' / O --> Open List //Opens a specific, valid index of a list

 '*--*' / P --> Print //Prints what ever is after the statement
+NOTE: for some reason the README does not like the print command.
+The correct syntax is a '*' before and after the '--'

 '--*- / Q --> Insert List// Inserts a value at a speicifc, valid index into a list